learningequality/kolibri/docs/dev/frontend.rst

     :members: webpack_asset_render
     :noindex:

 Asynchronous loading can also, analogously, be done in two ways.
-Asynchronous loading registers a KolibriModule against the core Kolibri Javascript app on the frontend at page load, but does not load, or execute any of the code until the events that the KolibriModule specifies are triggered.
-When these are triggered, the Kolibri core Javascript app will load the KolibriModule and pass on any callbacks once it has initialized.
-Asynchronous loading can be done either explicitly with a template tag that directly imports a single KolibriModule:
+Asynchronous loading registers a ``KolibriModule`` against the core Kolibri JavaScript app on the frontend at page load, but does not load, or execute any of the code until the events that the ``KolibriModule`` specifies are triggered.
+When these are triggered, the Kolibri core JavaScript app will load the ``KolibriModule`` and pass on any callbacks once it has initialized.
+Asynchronous loading can be done either explicitly with a template tag that directly imports a single ``KolibriModule``:

 .. automodule:: kolibri.core.webpack.templatetags.webpack_tags
     :members: webpack_base_async_assets

 Layout of Frontend Code
 -----------------------

-All frontend files (Javascript, Stylus, images, templates) should be committed in the relevant 'assets/src' folder of the app/Kolibri module they are associated with.
+All frontend files (JavaScript, Stylus, images, templates) should be committed in the relevant 'assets/src' folder of the app/Kolibri module they are associated with.

 Kolibri uses a Component based file structure for organizing frontend assets in the 'assets/src' folder.